 I normally wouldn't dedicate a whole page to an upgrade as simple as this, but the result was much better than expected.

-The elbow was cut thru the bend leaving just enough bend so the new outlet will point towards the ground.
+The elbow was cut thru the bend leaving just enough so the new outlet will point towards the ground.
 The new tailpipe was slipped over the factory pipe with a few whacks from a rubber mallet.
 A self-tapping screw was used to lock it in place.
-If nothing else the new tailpipe looks a little better.
+If nothing else the new tailpipe looks better.
 The big surprise was how much quieter it is standing 15 or 20 feet away.

 The Polaris Ranger is a handy vehicle and it's a lot of fun.
 Here's a couple videos.